henderiw-kpt/kptgen/site/reference/cli/apply/config/README.md

 #### Flags

 ```
---fn-config:
+--fn-config-dir:
-  Path to the file containing `functionConfig` for the operation.
+  Path to the fn-config dir containing `functionConfig` for the operation.
 ```

 <!--mdtogo-->